Chancellor announces new contract of employment

 This could lead to those workers pursuing claims in the High Court or County Court or discrimination claims in the Employment Tribunal, potentially at considerably greater expense to the employer.

-For more information on the issues raised in this article or on employment law matters in general, please contact us on 0117 904 6000.
+For more information on the issues raised in this article or on employment law matters in general, please contact our Employment Law team or call us on 0117 904 6000.

 Posted on Oct 12th, 2012 by Lyons Davidson